utensil/helix-cheat-sheet/README.md

 ## Style choice

-- 👀 discoverable: easy to see or search for frequently wondered stuff
+- 👀 discoverable: easy to notice or search for frequently wondered stuff
 - 🎨 consistently colorful: use colors to distinguish concepts
 - 💡 memorable keystrokes: try to relate keystrokes to meaning
 - 🧭 spatially intuitive: visualize which direction it goes
-- ✂️ concise: no articles for words, short words and descriptions, link to elaboration
+- ✂️ concise: short words and descriptions(prefer verb, no articles for nouns), internally link to elaboration
 - 📦 self-contained: assumes less of audience

 ## Credits